turbot/steampipe-cloud-sdk-go/docs/UserWorkspaceModVariables.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiListUserWorkspaceModVariablesRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiListRequest struct via the builder pattern

 Name | Type | Description  | Notes